-Annual Performance Annual Performance Report Indicator: Number and Percent Remaining in the Profession for 5 Years Description The number and percent of certified teachers who are employed in the Texas public school system 5 years after earning a standard certificate.
-Calculation Count the number of teachers certified 6 years prior to the reporting period who were also employed as classroom teachers in the Texas public school system 5 years before the reporting period.
-Count the number of those teachers who were still employed as classroom teachers on the PEIMS snapshot date of the reporting year.
+Annual Performance Report Indicator: Number and Percent Remaining in the Profession for 5 Years Description The number and percent of certified teachers who are employed in the Texas public school system 5 years after earning a standard certificate.
+Calculation Count the number of teachers certified 6 years prior to the reporting period who were also employed as regular classroom teachers in the Texas public school system 5 years before the reporting period.
+Count the number of those teachers who were still employed as regular classroom teachers on the PEIMS snapshot date of the reporting year.
 Divide (1) the count described in the previous sentence by (2) the number of newly certified teachers employed in the Texas public school system 5 years before the reporting period.
 Round to the nearest whole number.

-Population All teachers certified 6 years prior to the reporting periods who were employed as classroom teachers during the academic year 5 years prior to the reporting period.
+Annual Performance Report Indicator: Number and Percent Remaining in the Profession for 5 Years Population All teachers certified 6 years prior to the reporting periods who were employed as regular classroom teachers during the academic year 5 years prior to the reporting period.
 Exclusion rules Excluded teachers are those who are employed as teachers in private or parochial schools or in higher education.
-Teachers who hold positions in the Texas public school system other than classroom teacher are not counted as employed.
+Teachers who hold positions in the Texas public school system other than regular classroom teacher are not counted as employed.
 Acceptable values Positive whole numbers.
 Methodological considerations Results must be disaggregated by race, gender, and ethnicity.
-Relevant teachers for 2016-2017 reporting were certified during the 2011-2012 academic year and who were employed as classroom teachers during the 2012-2013 academic year.
-For this indicator, employment includes only classroom teaching positions in the Texas public school system.
-Example calculation 38 teachers were certified during the academic year 6 years prior to the reporting period, 28 of whom were employed in the Texas public school system as classroom teachers in the first year after certification.
-During the reporting period, 21 of these 28 EPP completers were employed in the Texas public school system as classroom teachers.
+Relevant teachers for 2014-2015 reporting were certified during the 2009-2010 academic year and who were employed as regular classroom teachers during the 2010-2011 academic year.
+Relevant teachers for 2015-2016 reporting are those who were certified during the 2010-2011 academic year and who were employed as regular classroom teachers during the 2011-2012 academic year.
+For this indicator, employment includes only regular classroom teaching positions in the Texas public school system.
+Example calculation 38 teachers were certified during the academic year 6 years prior to the reporting period, 28 of whom were employed in the Texas public school system as regular classroom teachers in the first year after certification.
+During the reporting period, 21 of these 28 EPP completers were employed in the Texas public school system as regular classroom teachers.
 The number of certified teachers remaining in the profession for 5 years is 21 and the percentage is calculated as follows: $(21/28) \times 100 = 75\%$.
 For an expanded example, see Appendix D.

-Annual Performance Report Indicator: Ratio of Candidates to Field Supervisors Description The number of EPP candidates who are observed divided by the number of field supervisors who conduct observations.
+Annual Performand Annual Performance Report Indicator: Ratio of Candidates to Field Supervisors Description The number of EPP candidates who are observed divided by the number of field supervisors who conduct observations.
 Calculation Count the number of EPP candidates observed and the number of field supervisors who conducted observations during the reporting period.
 Compute a ratio by dividing the number of candidates by the number of field supervisors.
 Round the first value to the nearest tenth.
 Population All EPP candidates involved in internship experiences during the reporting period and their field supervisors.
-Exclusion rules None

-Annual Performance Report Indicator: Ratio of Candidates to Field Supervisors Acceptable values Ratio over 1 (e.g., "10.5:1").
+Exclusion rules None Acceptable values Ratio over 1 (e.g., "10.5:1").
 Methodological considerations Each field supervisor and each candidate should be counted only once.
 Example calculation Three field supervisors observed 16 candidates during the reporting period.
 The ratio of candidates to field supervisors is calculated as follows: 16/3 = 5.333, which rounds to 5.3, and the ratio is 5.3 candidates to 1 supervisor or 5.3:1.